fge/largetext/README.md

 ## Status

 It works!
-Some parts are heavily tested, some are not.
+However, no version is released yet.

-Full Javadoc is now written (but not available online yet).
-One "weak" part is the `load` package: while it works, it is not ideal at the moment.
+Full Javadoc is now written and [available online](http://fge.github.io/largetext/).
+The javadoc contains technical details about the implementation.

-## Usage
+## Quick usage

 The first thing to do is to create a `LargeTextFactory`.
 You can customize a factory in two ways: